What is the purpose of the register?

 "Brownfield land" refers to sites that have been previously built on with a permanent structure.
 This excludes land in agricultural or forestry use.
 You can find the full official definition in the glossary to the National Planning Policy Framework (NPPF).

 For a site to be included on the register it must be at least 0.25ha in size or capable of providing at least five homes, it must be suitable for residential development, it must be available for residential development, and such development should be achievable within fifteen years.
 You can find the full criteria in the Brownfield Land Regulations 2017.

 The register identify previously developed sites in the Borough that we have assessed as being suitable for housing.
 These are not the only brownfield sites in the Borough.
 We are required to review the register at least once a year, so new sites will be added to the register once they are assessed.

-If you have any queries on the details included on the register, please contact the Environment and Planning Policy Team on 01952 384241.
+If you have any queries on the details included on the register, please contact the Strategic Planning team on 01952 384241.